Comparative biology, diversification, evolutionary biomechanics, and frogs

-In the Moen lab we study the evolution of ecology, morphology, and performance, primarily in amphibians.
+In the Moen lab we study the evolution of morphological diversity and biomechanics, primarily in anurans (frogs and toads).
 This research answers questions about evolution at or above the species level by using phylogenetic comparative analyses and statistical modeling.
 We analyze many types of data, including phylogenetic, biogeographic, whole-organism performance (e.g., jumping, swimming), morphological, and ecological data.
 We usually collect these data in the field or from museum specimens, but we also conduct large-scale analyses of previously published data.
-Please look at "Research" and "Fieldwork" for more in-depth information about the research we do.
-Photo: Moen lab spring 2018.
-From left to right, top to bottom: Allison, Antonio, Mardi, Baylee, Vijay, C.J., Daniel, and Liz.
-Not pictured: Loretta, Halee, and Krista.
+Please look at "Research" and "Fieldwork" for more information about our research.